mochi-hpc/mochi-bake/README.md

 }
 ```

-Note that a `bake_region_id_t` object can be written (into a file or a socket)
+Note that a `bake_region_id_t` object is persistent.
+It can be written
-and stored or sent to another program.
-These region ids are what uniquely
+(into a file or a socket) and stored or sent to another program.
+These
-reference a region within a given target.
+region ids are what uniquely reference a region within a given target.

 The rest of the client-side API can be found in `bake-client.h`.